 3°C would lead to the desertification of Europe, the USA and all of the Global South - meaning the land turns to desert and water becomes scarce.
-The main foodproducing areas of the world would become unviable, leading to global famine.
+The main food-producing areas of the world would become unviable, leading to global famine.

-We are already seeing unheard-of flooding and 'wet bulb temperatures' over 36°C-these are temperatures when sweat can no longer cool the body and deaths become unavoidable.
+We are already seeing unheard-of flooding and 'wet bulb temperatures'-these are temperatures when sweat can no longer cool the body and deaths become unavoidable.